papiodesu/leptos_book/src/view/01_basic_component.md

 ["signal"](https://docs.rs/leptos/latest/leptos/reactive/signal/fn.signal.html)
 creates a signal, the basic unit of reactive change and state management in Leptos.
 This returns a "(getter, setter)" tuple.
-To access the current value, you’ll use "count.get()」 (or, on 「nightly」 Rust, the shorthand 「count()").
-To set the current value, you’ll call "set_count.set(...)」 (or, on nightly, 「set_count(...)").
+To access the current value, you’ll use "count.get()" (or, on "nightly" Rust, the shorthand "count()").
+To set the current value, you’ll call "set_count.set(...)" (or, on nightly, "set_count(...)").

-> ".get()」 clones the value and 「.set()」 overwrites it.
-In many cases, it’s more efficient to use 「.with()」 or 「.update()」; check out the docs for [「ReadSignal」](https://docs.rs/leptos/latest/leptos/reactive/signal/struct.ReadSignal.html) and [「WriteSignal"](https://docs.rs/leptos/latest/leptos/reactive/signal/struct.WriteSignal.html) if you’d like to learn more about those trade-offs at this point.
+> ".get()" clones the value and ".set()" overwrites it.
+In many cases, it’s more efficient to use ".with()" or ".update()"; check out the docs for ["ReadSignal"](https://docs.rs/leptos/latest/leptos/reactive/signal/struct.ReadSignal.html) and ["WriteSignal"](https://docs.rs/leptos/latest/leptos/reactive/signal/struct.WriteSignal.html) if you’d like to learn more about those trade-offs at this point.

 ## The View